 Whatever sentimentality might have lingered over the transaction was ultimately obscured by Jackson's undistinguished 1969 Mets line: no decisions; 13 earned runs allowed over 11 innings; the team’s record a most unmiraculous 1-8 when Al Jackson took the mound.

-Jackson’s final outing as a 1969 Met, on May 22, was straight out of 1962: with the Braves up 10-0, he replaced Cal Koonce to pitch the bottom of the seventh at Atlanta-Fulton County Stadium.
+Jackson’s final outing as a 1969 Met, on May 22, was straight out of 1962: with the Braves up 10-0, he replaced Cal Koonce in the bottom of the seventh at Atlanta-Fulton County Stadium.
 With a runner on first when he entered, Jackson surrendered a single, a walk, a sacrifice fly, a fielder’s choice, an RBI single, and a two-run double.
 When he gave way to Ron Taylor, the Mets trailed 14-0.
 The loss lowered the Mets’ record to 18-19, noteworthy in Mets lore because it dropped the Mets below .500 one night after the players claimed to disbelieving reporters that they didn’t consider a break-even mark any kind of milestone, that they had loftier goals in their immediate sights.

 The Mets would sag to 18-23 before forever burying the ghosts of 1962 by reeling off 11 consecutive wins.
 But by then, Al Jackson—1969 ERA of 10.64—was all but bound for Ohio, relegated to the role of observer of a miracle as much as Kanehl and Anderson and any Original Met.
-(His wallet missed the action as well; by completing ’69 as third-place Red in the N.L.
+(His wallet missed the action as well; by completing ’69 as a third-place Red in the N.L.
 West, Jackson earned an also-ran World Series share of $203.97, while a full winner's share with the Mets was worth $18,338.18.)

 The thickest of ironies here is Al Jackson, one of the least consequential Mets of 1969, was perhaps the 1962 Met who soared the highest above his team's sorry morass.
 Granted, no individual on a team that accumulated 120 losses could be said to stand completely apart from the muck of historic futility, but Jackson, despite his surroundings, showed honest promise and progress to the fans who populated the Polo Grounds at its end and Shea Stadium at its beginnings.